-Applications for confirmation of status should be made using the GSO.14 form available from the Graduate Forms page.
+Applications for confirmation of status should be made using the GSO14 SSD form available from the Graduate Forms page.

-Students are required to complete the GSO.14 form, which should then be signed by the student's supervisor and College before the assessment.
+Students are required to complete the GSO14 SSD form, which should then be signed by the student's supervisor and College before the assessment.
+Supervisors are asked [in consultation with their student] to suggest names of appropriate assessors.
 The DGS will approve it after the completion of the assessment.
 Students should include details of any research specific and/or personal and professional skills acquired, or further training needed in, and also information on any other related activities undertaken, e.g. presentation of posters, attendance at conferences etc. Students are also required to state whether their work required research ethics approval (and if appropriate, was granted).
 Students are also required to provide evidence that they have successfully completed the University's online researcher integrity training course (unless already provided when applying for Transfer of Status).